dschmenk/PLASMA/README.md

 puti(funcptr(5, 2)) // Outputs 3
 ```

 These concepts can be combined with the structure offsets to create a function table that can be easily changed on the fly.
-Virtual functions in object oriented languages are implemented this way.
+Virtual functions in object-oriented languages are implemented this way.

 ```
 predef myinit, mynew, mydelete